Loomis, Sayles & Company

 Key Risks

-Our Current View: The risk of possible growth scare leading to sharp repricing of risk assets.
-Further escalation in ongoing global military conflicts would shake risk sentiment Global political landscape and US presidential election could elevate fiscal concerns for many economies.
+Our Current View: We believe there is risk of possible growth scare leading to sharp repricing of risk assets.

 Our Anticipated Strategy: As valuations adjust, we will look for opportunities to add risk in interest rates, currency and credit.